claudespice/docs/building-blocks/data-connectors/sharepoint.md

 ## Authentication

-As outlined in the [connector parameters](#parameters), the SharePoint connector supports two types of authentication:

-1. Service principal authentication, by setting the `sharepoint_client_secret` parameter.
-2. User authentication, by setting the `sharepoint_bearer_token` parameter.
-Generally this is obtained by running `spice login sharepoint` and following the OAuth2 flow.

 ### Creating an Enterprise Application

 To use the SharePoint connector with service principal authentication, you will need to create an Azure AD application and grant it the necessary permissions.
 This will also support OAuth2 authentication for users within the tenant (i.e. `sharepoint_bearer_token`).